Definition of Deferred Tax

 - Deferred Tax Asset = $90

-Here deferred tax asset is calculated since the tax base exceeds the carrying amount.
-The company has paid $90 in the current year which can be adjusted against the excess tax liability as per books of accounts which will arise as the timing difference gets reversed in the future when the company claims depreciation of $300.
-The accounting entry will be as follows:
+Because the tax base exceeds the carrying amount, a deferred tax asset is calculated.
+The company has paid $90 in the current year, which can be offset against the excess tax burden that would arise when the timing discrepancy is reversed in the future when the company claims $300 in depreciation.

 Deferred Tax Asset Dr. $90